CORA & Info Requests

 Use the online CORA Request Form to complete your request.

-When feasible, the Department should endeavor to provide electronic copies or files to requestors if such alternative is significantly less burdensome to provide than paper records.
-When responsive records cannot be easily or cost-effectively provided electronically to a requestor, the Department shall work with the requestor to schedule a time to inspect the records in person, allowing for business hours and staffing considerations.
-The Executive Director's Office or authorized custodians of records may grant exceptions where the Department, requestors, or the records produced require special accommodations.
-At all times when records are inspected, a member of the Department must be present to maintain custody and integrity of the records.
+When feasible, the division should endeavor to provide electronic copies or files to requestors if such an alternative is significantly less burdensome to provide than paper records.
+When responsive records cannot be easily or cost-effectively provided electronically to a requestor, the department shall work with the requestor to schedule a time to inspect the records in person, allowing for business hours and staffing considerations.
+The Executive Director's Office or authorized custodians of records may grant exceptions where the department, requestors, or the records produced require special accommodations.
+At all times when records are inspected, a member of the department must be present to maintain custody and integrity of the records.
 No requestor shall be allowed to photograph, modify, or mar or destroy any records that are provided for inspection.

-When a substantial request is made - requiring the production of more than 25 pages of documents or the use of more than two hours of staff time to locate or produce records - the Department shall charge the requestor for all copying expenses and reasonable, actual costs associated with staff time pursuant to §24-72-205(5)(a), C.R.S.
+When a substantial request is made - requiring the production of more than 25 pages of documents or the use of more than one hour of staff time to locate or produce records - the division shall charge the requestor for all copying expenses and reasonable, actual costs associated with staff time pursuant to §24-72-205(5)(a), C.R.S.

-When the number of pages produced pursuant to the Colorado Open Records Act exceeds 25 pages, the Department shall charge $0.25 per page (one side of a sheet of paper) for all documents copied.
-When producing records (including compiling, reviewing, and redacting) consumes more than two hours of staff time, the Department shall charge $20 per hour for all staff time associated with locating and producing records for a requestor.
-The Department may also charge an hourly rate greater than $20 per hour when specialized document production or specialized skills are required to locate, compile or produce records pursuant to a records request, including the use of third-party contractors.
+When the number of pages produced pursuant to the Colorado Open Records Act exceeds 25 pages, the division shall charge $0.25 per page (one side of a sheet of paper) for all documents copied.
+When producing records (including compiling, reviewing, and redacting) consumes more than one hour of staff time, the division shall charge $30 per hour for all staff time associated with locating and producing records for a requestor.
+The division may also charge an hourly rate greater than $30 per hour when specialized document production or specialized skills are required to locate, compile or produce records pursuant to a records request, including the use of third-party contractors.
 Any costs charged to a requestor shall not exceed the actual cost of producing the records, per § 24-72-205(5)(a), C.R.S.

-For requests where the Department anticipates more than 25 pages will be produced and/or more than two hours of staff time will be consumed, the Department shall provide the requestor with advance notice and an estimate of the cost to comply with the request.
+For requests where the division anticipates more than 25 pages will be produced and/or more than one hour of staff time will be consumed, the division shall provide the requestor with advance notice and an estimate of the cost to comply with the request.
 Such costs shall be paid by the requestor in full before the production of records unless alternate arrangements have been made and approved by the division director or Executive Director’s Office.

 No Personal Gain